farlee2121/TestingPatterns/Shared.DependencyInjectionKernel/README_DependencyInjection.md

  - Allows us to swap in different dependencies of equivalent purpose with only config change
    - E.g. you could completely switch storage paradigms based on execution environment
  - Allows us to isolate code for testing

+# Distributed Dependency Configuration / Loaders

+You may notice that each project (thus assembly) defines it's own dependency injection configuration.
+This allows us to configure DI without making implementations public.
+This prevents people from using concrete classes directly and thus breaking code isolation.

+It also packages dependencies that are used together, cutting down on use-time config setup.

+# Friend Assemblies
+Along side every dependency loader is a friend assembly file.
+Friend assemblies are a .NET concept that allows you to expose internal constructs to specific assemblies.

+This allows us to test against concrete classes while keeping them hidden from other consuming assemblies.

+We have a dedicated friendassembly file for simplicity of finding and modifying the friends as well as leaving this unrelated concern out of the service implementations